bcgov/shinyssdtools/paper/paper.md

 ### Graphical User Interface

-The `shinyssdtools` web application has five navigational tabs:
+The `shinyssdtools` web application has six navigational tabs:

 1. Data
    - Upload a dataset or enter data manually.